stefandollase/blog.stefandollase.de/_posts/2014-10-07-shortcut-to-publish-files-from-local-folder.md

 This command:

- * recursively copies the content of the local folder to the server (`-a`)
+ * recursively copies the content of the local folder to the server `-a`
- * displays a change-summary (`-iP`)
+ * displays a change-summary `-iP`
- * deletes files from the server which have been deleted from the local folder (`--del`)
+ * deletes files from the server which have been deleted from the local folder `--del`

 ## Getting a Link List

 We uploaded the files.
 Next we publish the links.
 For that reason, we make an addition to the script, which outputs a list of links, one for each file on the server.
-Hence, the only thing left to do for us is to copy the link and send it to our friend.
-Here you see the complete script:
+Hence, the only thing left to do for us is to copy the link and paste it to a mail, chat window, etc. Here you see the complete script:

 {% highlight bash %}
 #!/bin/bash
-localfolder="/home/stefan/my-local-folder/"
+localfolder="/home/stefan/server-hdd/"
 cd "$localfolder"
 find . -type f -exec bash -c 'echo "http://example.com/hdd/${0:2}"' {} \;
 echo